vlakhara/Online-Pizaa/README.md

 # Online Pizza

 Welcome to the **Online Pizza** project!
-This is a simple React application that allows users to order pizza online.
+This is a simple React application that shows different pizza list.
 It was developed as part of my learning journey with React.js.

 ## Features